Progressive conservatism: Canada

+The Progressive Conservative Association of Alberta operated as a political party until 2017 before merging into the United Conservative Party.
+In 2025 the Alberta Party, a centrist party with one legislator in parliamentary opposition, renamed itself the Progressive Tory Party of Alberta, describing itself as a progressive conservative party.

 United States

 In the United States, the Republican Party has historically included progressive conservative factions.
 At the beginning of the 20th century, progressive conservatives in the GOP included figures such as Theodore Roosevelt and William Howard Taft.
 As president, Roosevelt formulated the Square Deal, a domestic program which focused on breaking up monopolies, protecting consumers, and conserving the environment.
 When Taft assumed the presidency in 1909 after Roosevelt stepped down, he pledged to continue Roosevelt's policies, but was soon criticised by Roosevelt and the rest of the Republican Party's progressive wing for reducing tariffs and for the Pinchot-Ballinger affair.
 Taft was nominated as the Republican Party's presidential nominee at the 1912 Republican National Convention despite hard-fought efforts from Roosevelt to prevent this - this led Roosevelt and other progressives to split from the Republican Party and create the Progressive Party, which entered the 1912 US presidential election with the aim of denying Taft a second term.
 Both Taft and Roosevelt were defeated by Democratic nominee Woodrow Wilson, and the Progressive Party was dissolved in 1920.

 Between the 1930s and 1970s, the Rockefeller Republicans were very influential in the GOP - they held moderate to conservative views on economics, while also holding liberal or progressive positions on social issues.
 They supported a modest social safety net and were in favor of continuing some of the New Deal programs introduced by Franklin D. Roosevelt.
 They supported big business but tolerated some economic regulation and were in favor of public-private partnerships.
-As a faction, the Rockefeller Republicans started going into decline after the nomination of Barry Goldwater for president in 1964, and by the end of the presidency of George H.W.
+As a faction, the Rockefeller Republicans started declining after the nomination of Barry Goldwater for president in 1964, and by the end of the presidency of George H.W.
 Bush, they had become an endangered minority in the party.
 However, socially progressive Republicans continue to win local and state elections in the Northeastern United States, and have occasionally been referred to by the media as 'Rockefeller-style' Republicans, but this trend was largely absent from the 2022 United States gubernatorial elections, where Democratic candidates won the governorships against right-wing Republicans in Maryland and Massachusetts, both of which had moderate Republican incumbents, along with the rightward shift of the party in general.